America's First Freedom Curriculum

 ABOUT

-America’s First Freedom is a unit of study developed to provide religious freedom instruction in private, homeschool, and public high schools.
-The curriculum consists of five lessons that allows students to explore this embattled human right, articulate and defend it in the public square, and take their rightful place as free, equal, and responsible citizens.
+America’s First Freedom is a unit of study developed to provide religious freedom instruction in private, homeschool, and public school settings with editions for high school and middle school.
+The curriculum consists of five lessons that allow students to explore this embattled human right, articulate and defend it in the public square, and take their rightful place as free, equal, and responsible citizens.
 Although the curriculum is designed for students to study the lessons in sequence, the flexible format also allows each lesson to stand alone as an individual unit of study.

 The five lessons are anchored in the genius of America’s Founding Fathers, who understood that the fundamental principle of religious freedom is rooted in human nature and meant to be enjoyed by everyone, everywhere.
 Written and reviewed by teachers with considerable content expertise and years of classroom experience, the curriculum is based on sound pedagogical methods and benchmarked to national standards.
 In addition to the student lessons, quizzes and other supplemental learning resources are available.